Summary of Compensation, Service, and Benefit Plans and Programs for Professional Researchers, Specialists, and Librarians

 Computing and Information Technology Programs

 The Office of Information Technology (OIT) coordinates training on a wide variety of topics and presents special seminars on specific topics.
-To review the current offerings, see http://www.princeton.edu/training/.
+To review the current offerings, see http://www.princeton.edu/training/ (your userid and password are required).

 Benefits Plans for Visiting Staff